 Tragedy and Hope is a treasure trove for trivial pursuit.
 For whatever reason the following historical obscurity has stuck in my head.
 You know that epic movie (made for TV) "Shogun"?
 Well, we discover those warlord families didn't just pack up their bags and go play golf.
 Mitsui and Mitsubishi are still around, aren't they?

-Finally, if you hadn't realized it before, Quigley recounts how Paul Warburg, architect of the Bank of socialist Germany, was quietly brought ('cause the powers that be in this country would never secretly bring -- nope, never!) he was quietly brought to America to structure our national banking system which would maintain direct connections to the Bank of England, the Bank of France, and the Bank of Germany.
+Finally, if you hadn't realized it before, Quigley recounts how Paul Warburg, architect of the Bank of socialist Germany, was quietly brought (because the powers that be in this country would never secretly bring or do anything -- nope, never!) he was quietly brought to America to structure our national banking system which would maintain direct connections to the Bank of England, the Bank of France, and the Bank of Germany.
 In actuality, Warburg created a private bank and gave it the appearance of being owned by the government.
 And what is that bank?
 Voila -- the Federal Reserve Bank!
 So, of course, banks need money.
 Well, poof -- the Federal Income tax system (IRS) was established the following year.
 And naturally, money is for spending (or, at least, investing) -- well, duh!
 Why not have a... a World War I the next year?

 So when you've read about these interesting topics of deception and political engineerings, you'll only have 1,100 more pages of tid-bits to read!
 What a Tragedy?!